Menkar85/ADuser_batch_add/README.md

 2. Start the app, insert required info and press Start Import
 3. Check result file and log file for errors.

+Destination ou should be in folder format where "/" is root domain/subdomain root.
+User container will be recorded as User, Staff container inside User container will be recorded as User/Staff and so on.

+In case there is no such container - it will be created.
+It is highly recommended to created users into OU which first to be created as the app will raise an error in case of username duplicates.
+In case of importing users into existing container all duplicated will be marked as existing and no error will be raised.

+If you got duplicates error during import it is recommended to resolve all issues in source xlsx file, delete destination OU and reimport again in order to get notified about duplicated.
+Such behavior is resulting from idempotent nature of the app.